 Christmas is always a fantastic time for big movie releases and 2018 will be no exception.
+Among the highlights, we have Sherlock Holmes making a comedic appearance and the despicable Grinch returning to the big screen in 3D.
 Here we have the film news and releases to keep us engrossed through the festive season.

 Star Wars & Christmas

 Star Wars has become a Christmas tradition.
 The original trilogy was already etched into the festive memories of the How to Christmas posse, with each movie making its TV premiere at Christmas – and being repeated time and again in holiday seasons that followed.
 Or is that just how we want to remember it, like it always raining on Good Friday, the sun always shining on Easter Day and it always snowing in the build up to Christmas?
 We all shared that childhood, right?